 The Chief Operating Officer is responsible for the retention of financial documents.
 These should be kept in a form that is acceptable to the relevant authorities.
-The College is required by law to retain prime documents for six years.
+The College is required by law to retain prime documents for six years from the end of the accounting year to which the document relates.
 These include:

-- Bank account records
+- Bank account records;

-- Expenditure records
+- Expenditure records;

-- Ledger records
+- Ledger records;

-- Receipts and revenue records
+- Receipts and revenue records;

-- Salaries and related records
+- Salaries and related records;

-- Stores records
+- Stores records; and

-- Other accountable financial records
+- Other accountable financial records.